How To Choose Mountaineering Boots

 Gaiters - an important addition to your kit, some shoes come with built-in gaiters but you can also get these separately.

-Weight - Lighter is always better, but we use our feet differently and move slower when mountaineering so the weight of the boot isn't as crucial as it is when it comes to trekking.
+Weight - Lighter is always better, but, we use our feet differently and move slower when mountaineering so the weight of the boot isn't as crucial here as it is when we're trekking.

-Sustainable Materials - Interesting you might ask.
-Are there ethically sourced boot options?
+Sustainable Materials - Are there ethically sourced boot options?
 Perhaps a material that use natural impregnation?
 Unfortunately, we haven't found them yet - but if you know of sustainable mountaineering boots we would LOVE to hear from you!

 Common Questions:

 Should I rent shoes?
 Renting shoes could be an option for a one-off climb.
-But anything more or even for longer expeditions, we highly recommend getting yourself a pair.
-Wearing a shoe that is shapes to your foot minimise risks and is simply a better support.
+But anything more and even for longer expeditions, we highly recommend getting yourself a pair.
+Wearing a shoe that is shaped to your foot minimise risks and is simply a better support.

 Can I use my mountaineering boots for trekking?
 Using mountaineering boots for trekking is generally not recommended.
-The stability and stiffness of a mountaineering boot (which minimise risks when climbing) and the generally heavier weight becomes a risk factor on the trekking trail.
+The stability and stiffness of a mountaineering boot (which minimise risks when climbing) becomes a risk factor on the trekking trail.

-Ready to take those boots for a Himalayan adventure?
+Ready to take those boots for a Himalayan challenge?